striezel/thermos/readme.md

 ### Prerequisites

-To build thermos from source you need a C++ compiler with support for C++17, CMake 3.8 or later.
+To build thermos from source you need a C++ compiler with support for C++17, CMake 3.8 or later, and the SQLite 3 library.
 Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.